 507.6.1 Capture and containment test.
 The permit holder shall verify capture and containment performance of the exhaust system.
 This field test shall be conducted with all appliances under the hood at operating temperatures, with all sources of outdoor air providing makeup air for the hood operating and with all sources of recirculated air providing conditioning for the space in which the hood is located operating.
-Capture and containment shall be verified visually by observing smoke or steam produced by actual or simulated cooking, such as that provided by smoke candles and smoke puffers.
-Smoke bombs shall not be used.
+Capture and containment shall be verified visually by observing smoke or steam produced by actual or simulated cooking, such as that provided by smoke generators.